stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 Commander Unal Manspray.

-##### [Mr Squeakington squeaks]
+#### MR SQUEAKINGTON

+Squeak!

 #### HELEN

 Okay.

+#### MR SQUEAKINGTON

+Squeak.

 #### PILCHARDS

-It, it does sound like urinal, doesn't it?
+It--it does sound like urinal, doesn't it?

 #### LYDIA

-Yeah.
+*(laughing)* Yeah.

 #### UNAL

 No!
-It's Unal!
+It's *Unal!*

 #### PILCHARDS

-Alright, Urinal.
+All right, Urinal.

 #### UNAL

-It is a great name.
+It is a great name!

 #### HELEN

-Does anyone have any ideas for the opening scene, or shall I come up with one?
+Does anyone have any ideas for opening scene, or shall I come up with one?

 #### TIM